usnistgov/oscal-content/src/examples/ssp/OSCAL Implementation Layer - FedRAMP System Security Plan (SSP) Modeling.md

         system_owner_name: Who is the main system owner
         system_owner_title: What is their title within their organization
         system_owner_organization: What organization does the system owner work with
-        system_owner_address: What is the organization street adress
+        system_owner_address: What is the organization street address
         system_owner_city: What city is the organization based out of
         system_owner_state: What state is the organization based out of
         system_owner_zip: What is the zip code for the organization